p10tyr/PrestoCoverage/README.md

 * REQUIRES 2017 15.8 or later!
 * !!!!
 2019 LIMITED SUPPORT (Working on a fix!) !!!!
 * Use Coverlet to generate .NET Core coverage reports.
-* Install PrestoCoverage to instantly show you which lines were vistied by your tests.
+* Install PrestoCoverage to instantly show you which lines were visited by your tests.

 **Coverage after tests completed**